Your knees are the largest, most active joints in your body and the hinge point of your legs.

 Tenderness and warmth: Schedule a doctor’s appointment if your knee feels warm and sensitive to the touch.

 What to Expect During Examination

-A doctor will examine your knee, and, depending on the symptoms, run some tests, including:
+A doctor will examine your knee and, depending on the symptoms, do the following:

 - Take an MRI

 Surgery may be necessary to correct the damage.
-If it’s not, the doctor will recommend home treatments, such as rest, hot and cold therapy, and pain medications.
+If not, the doctor will recommend home treatments such as rest, hot and cold therapy, and pain medications.

 Knee Pain Treatment in Houston and Dallas

 You don’t need to rush to the ER for non-severe knee pain symptoms, but you should schedule a doctor’s appointment.
 Texas Pain Physicians’ team of board-certified pain specialists are experts at diagnosing, treating, and managing knee pain.

 Put your best foot forward by booking an appointment online or calling us today at (972) 636-5727.